mg8955/Challenge-1/README.md

-# Accessability overhaul and SEO improvements for Horiseon</br>
+# Accessibility overhaul and SEO improvements for Horiseon</br>

 #### By Michael Gostomski</br></br>